-- issue all trustees with a copy of this Policy (via this Handbook) and ensure its contents are discussed at appropriate intervals at Committee meetings and, in any event, when there are changes to the Committee members. - o make all hirers aware of health and safety matters at the time of booking.
+- issue all trustees with a copy of this Policy (via this Handbook) and ensure its contents are discussed at appropriate intervals at Committee meetings and, in any event, when there are changes to the Committee members. - make all hirers aware of health and safety matters at the time of booking.

-2. Legislation
+2. Legislation Back to H&S index

 The over-arching Health and Safety at Work Act 1974 applies to all premises to which the public and volunteers have access and the Management Committee is committed to ensuring that this Act is adhered to (including maintenance of a Health & Safety Policy as required by the Act).
-However, there is other legislation with which the Committee must also comply, which creates specific obligations in respect of matters such as: